petelindgren/Docker-Prototype-Builds/aws/lambda/python/06_start_multiple_lambdas_with_docker_compose/README.md

     - The Dockerfile uses a `CPU_TYPE` ARG so builds can use `x86_64` or `arm64` versions of the AWS Runtime Interface Emulator (see [ref](https://thelinuxcode.com/condition-in-dockerfile/))
     - `awslambdaric`
   - Introduces `docker-entrypoint.sh` for a future Dockerfile build that has multiple lambdas.
+  - Use docker extension fields https://docs.docker.com/reference/compose-file/extension/

 ## Changes from previous example

+- Update `Dockerfile`
+  - replace `CMD [ "run_lambda" ]` with `CMD [ "start" ]` which will not have a match in the `docker-entrypoint.sh` case-switch lookup
-- Add new `docker-compose.yml` to start and stop container with docker compose v2
+- Update `docker-compose.yml` to start and stop container with docker compose v2
+  - remove obsolete attribute `version`
+  - add a `command` over-ride for each lambda and start each container on a different port
-- Update `lambda_function.py` JSON response
+- Rename `lambda_function.py` to `lambda_function1.py`
-  - Return `"uses_docker_compose": True`
+- Create new `lambda_function2.py` as copy of `lambda_function1.py`

 ## Building Docker Image and Running Docker Container